A Big Day Competition Like No Other

 Sky Islands Birding Cup Official Rules

-Online Donation Form: Teams fundraising on behalf of TAS, share this link with your sponsors
+Online Donation Form: Teams fundraising on behalf of Tucson Audubon, share this link with your sponsors

 Offline Donation Form: For those wishing to make a donation to Tucson Audubon by mail

-Pledge Tracking Form: For participants to record donations for later acknowledgement by TAS.
+Pledge Tracking Form: For participants to record donations for later acknowledgement by Tucson Audubon

-Registration fees from participating teams and sponsors cover the administrative costs of running the event, with additional pledges raised going toward the Arizona Important Bird Areas program.
+Registration fees from participating teams and sponsors cover the administrative costs of running the event, with additional pledges raised going toward Tucson Audubon conservation projects.

-Enter the Sky Islands Birding Cup, a Big Day Competition like no other!
-Besides the thrill of more than 200 species possible in a single day (including some jawdroppers found nowhere else) this brand new event is also an opportunity to give back locally to those same birds through stewardship of important bird habitat.
+Besides the thrill of more than 200 species possible in a single day (including some jawdroppers found nowhere else) this event is also an opportunity to give back locally to those same birds through stewardship of important bird habitat.

 See the Rules for complete details on how the game is played!
-We'll announce the results at Birds & Beer on Thursday, August 16.
+We'll announce the results at the keynote dinner on Saturday, August 15..

 Traditional Big Day